ankane/shorts/Postgres-Users.md

 ## Migrations

 First, we need a group to manage the schema.
 You could use a superuser, but this isn’t a great idea, as superusers can access all databases, change permissions, and create new roles.
+Instead, let’s create a new group.

 ```sql
 CREATE ROLE migrations;